tendermint/atom_one/README.md

 Thereafter the PHOTON token shall be inflated at a constant fixed rate equal to 2% of the initial distribution, forever, and paid to the bonded ATOM holders.
-This inflation rate may be decreased but never increased, except for any issuance approved by the special governance procedure.
+This inflation rate may be modified but never increased beyond 2%, except for any issuance approved by the special governance procedure.

 The PHOTON and ATOM tokens shall be whitelisted as transaction fee payments for the Cosmos Hub and all simple-transfer zones.